-Overall biodiversity has decreased on Ilkley Moor since Bradford Council granted a licence allowing grouse shooting in 2008.
-Indigenous natural predators, including corvids and foxes, are shot to preserve red grouse for guns.
-Species which should be nesting on the moor, including hen harriers, peregrine falcon and merlin, are absent.
-Intensive management techniques including burning, used to increase game bird numbers, also harm the habitat.
+Overall biodiversity is decreasing on Yorkshire’s moors as a consequence of grouse shooting.
+Indigenous natural predators, including corvids and foxes, are shot, trapped and snared to preserve red grouse for guns.
+Birds of prey are also illegally poisoned, shot, trapped or have their nests deliberately disturbed.
+Species which should be nesting on the moors, including hen harriers, peregrine falcon and merlin, are largely absent.
+Intensive management techniques including burning and draining, used to increase game bird numbers, also harm the habitat.
 These damaged ecosystems also fail to support certain specialist wildlife, for example causing a decrease in populations of dunlin and riverine biodiversity.

 What should be a reserve for wildlife is now becoming devoid of any species other than red grouse.